 - Quality and feasibility of research proposal (based on significance of the research question, theoretical rationale, methodological appropriateness, and innovation);

 - Qualifications of the applicant (based on materials in CV and letter of recommendation);

 - Extent to which the award will contribute significantly to the applicant's professional development and productivity; and

 - Extent to which the proposed work contributes to the field of child development.

 2019 Call for Proposals

-The Student and Early Career Committee (SECC) of the Society for Research in Child Development is pleased to announce the 11th annual competition for graduate student dissertation research funding.
+The Student and Early Career Council (SECC) of the Society for Research in Child Development is pleased to announce the 11th annual competition for graduate student dissertation research funding.
 Award recipients will be recognized at the 2021 SRCD Biennial Meeting.